 Another thing worth remembering is, that SharePoint SPFx solutions work both in the modern and the classic experience.
 Even if your organization isn’t using modern team sites just yet, it might be worth it, to build your solutions using the new SharePoint Framework so that they can be used in the future.

 There are also other architectural consideration for using the SharePoint Framework and other SharePoint development models and I will discuss it in more detail in a separate article, but whatever development model you use, code quality is an important factor in how your solutions will perform and stand the test of time.
 It is important to find a way to create a gold standard across all customization projects.

 Start preparing for building solutions on the SharePoint Framework today

 Although the SharePoint Framework has just been announced, it isn’t available for developers just yet.
 However, you can already start preparing for it by catching up on technologies leveraged by the SharePoint Framework.
 You see, SharePoint Framework is based on tools that have been available for a while, but until now were irrelevant to us as SharePoint developers.
 The release of the framework changes this and to fully benefit of its potential, it’s important that you know these tools.
 In my next article I will be sharing some tips on tools that you should start looking into to prepare yourself for the release of the SharePoint Framework.

-One tool I strongly recommend is Rencore’s SPCAF software to analyze code-quality regardless of which development Framework you use.
+One tool I strongly recommend is Rencore Code (SPCAF) to analyze code-quality regardless of which development framework you use.
 Not only does it integrate with popular development tools, but it’s also the only solution on the market that analyzes and assures your SharePoint code quality.
 You can check violations against 1100 plus rules regarding security, performance, best practices, maintainability, and supportability.
 It has a ruleset specifically dedicated to SharePoint Framework.